whale

 Bekomochi is an evolution of the kujira mochi (whale mochi) that was made in Ajigasawa Town, Aomori Prefecture and near Asamushi Onsen in Aomori City

-Bekomochi eaten on Boys' Day , and in the Shimokita region, mochi made from precious rice is considered a special food.
-It is said to have been named "beko (cow) mochi" because "in the making process, it is shaped like a cow's back" and "the combination of brown sugar and white sugar resembles the spotted pattern of a cow .
+"Bekomochi"eaten during the Boys' Festival (Tango no Sekku), and in the Shimokita region, this rice cake made with precious rice is considered a celebratory food.
+It is said"the process of making it resembles the back of a cow" and "the combination of brown sugar and white sugar resembles the spotted pattern of a cowbecause".

 If you want to buy "Kujira (Kujira) Mochi)" or "Bekomochi," this is the place to go